Terragg/Extended-Storage-Extended/README.md

 ### Overall: Must be loaded immediately after Extended Storage ###
 ------

 There is an issue with some other mods that define a FurnitureBase abstract.
-To prevent loss of functionality, make sure Extended Storage Exteneded is loaded <b>immediately</b> after Extended Storage.
+To prevent loss of functionality, make sure Extended Storage Extended is loaded <b>immediately</b> after Extended Storage.

 ### Meat Hooks: Visual glitch ###
 ------